UCR-Senior-Design/course-project-air-police/README.md

 # Install node js
 * Please have node js installed to compile our project.
 Instructions to install node js are on this website: https://nodejs.org

+# Install MySQL
+* Please have mysql installed to compile our project.
+Instructions to install mysql are on this website: https://dev.mysql.com/downloads/installer/

 # Set up .env
 * create a .env file to the main directory and add
   ```
   c_URI = ""
   api_key =""
   DataBase_URL =
+  mysqlhost = "localhost"
+  mysqlUser = ""
+  mysqlPort = 3306
+  mysqlPassword = ""

   ```
   Make sure c_URI and DataBase_URL is your mongoDB api key and api_key is the quantaq, api_key